dogweather/forkful/content/en/ruby/good-coding-practices/logging.md

 weight: 17
 ---

-## What & Why?
-Logging in programming is like keeping a diary for your application.
-It's the systematic recording of events, messages, and data points that give you insight into what your application is doing and how it's behaving.
-Coders log because it's crucial for debugging, monitoring application health, and getting clues about potential issues before they blow up into real problems.

 ## How to:
 Ruby comes with a built-in module for logging, `Logger`, that’s super easy to use.
 Here's a quick example to get you started: